Best horrors 2024

 Photograph: Time Out

-The big-screen chillers that have scared us senseless this year
+The big-screen chillers that scared us senseless this year

 Phil de Semlyen